Styling your spreadsheet

 Constants for Line Types in ACF Language

 The values for linetype are case-sensitive.
-To make it easier, we have made constants for them that is not case sensitive.
+To make it easier, we have made constants for them that are not case sensitive.
 Using those constants below instead of the translated value works with syntax-coloring in TextMate too.

-Constant Name | Translated Value | Description |
+| Constant Name | Translated Value | Description |

 linetype_hair |